From Umbrellas to Billionaires — the Life of Jim Maguire

 —James J. Maguire

-From the business association, Jim said, “a lasting friendship was born” and the two men talked every month.
+From the business association Jim said, “a lasting friendship was born” and the two men spoke monthly.
 “He’s just a very decent guy, but he does steal my jokes,” Jim said.
-He and his wife, Diane, would often attend Berkshire Hathaway annual meetings, where Buffett assumes a “rock star” status.
-In later years, he visited Buffet for quiet annual three-hour lunches in Nebraska, where the billionaire works and lives in a modest office and home.
+He and his wife, Diane Maguire, would often attend Berkshire Hathaway annual meetings, where Buffett assumes a “rock star” status, Jim explained.
+In later years, he visited Buffet for quiet annual lunches in Nebraska, where the billionaire works and lives in a modest office and home.
 Jim also said that former Presidents Ronald Reagan and George H.W.
 Bush were “good friends.”

-In 1972, while working at a firm associated with the American Stock Exchange, Jim was asked to be a partner at Henderson Brothers, a leading family-run NYC specialist firm for the New York Stock Exchange.
-“That was the most fortunate day of my business career,” he said, “when Charles and Peter Henderson invited me to become a partner.
+In 1973, while a American Stock Exchange governor and specialist, Jim was asked to be a partner at Henderson Brothers, a leading family-run NYC specialist firm for the New York Stock Exchange.
+“That was the most fortunate day of my business career,” JIm said, “when Charles and Peter Henderson invited me to become a partner.
 Without their enduring support and confidence, my Wall Street accomplishments would have been markedly limited.
-Back then I had no money, no ability, and no product, but I could talk and that’s what they wanted.”
-He laid out $190,000 for a seat on the NYSE, worked hard, and ultimately became the firm’s chairman.
+Back then I didn’t have money, ability, or product, but I could talk and that’s what they wanted.”
+He laid out $190,000 for a seat on the NYSE, worked hard, and ultimately became chairman of the board.
 In 2000, the firm was sold to LaBranche & Company for $230 million, according to a Wall Street Journal report.

-Jim said he was blessed with a great home and a fine family foundation.
-The family first arrived in town in 1927, when Jim’s father, Frank, rented a summerhouse.
+The Maguire family first arrived in town in 1927, when Jim’s father, Frank, rented a summerhouse.
 “Monmouth Beach is my home,” Jim explained.
 “It’s a world class place.
-There’s nothing like it — and I’ve been around.
+There’s nothing like it — and I’ve been around the world.
 Monmouth Beach values endure.
 The quality of the residents is always outstanding.”
-During his Wall Street years, Jim and his wife (“she’s been the guiding light in my life,” he said) would spend about four months of the year in Monmouth Beach and the rest at their home in Short Hills, NJ.
+During his Wall Street years, Jim and his wife Diane (“she’s been the guiding light in my life,” he said) would spend about four months of the year in Monmouth Beach and the rest at their home in Short Hills, NJ.

-Born in South Orange, NJ on October 13, 1930, Jim and his family rented various homes in town until St. Patrick’s Day 1943.
-“With a war raging around the world, my dad came home that night and told us we were now the proud owners of a house in Monmouth Beach,” Jim explained.
+Born in South Orange, NJ in October 1930, Jim and his family rented various homes in town until St. Patrick’s Day 1943.
+“With war raging around the globe, my dad came home one night and told us we were now the proud owners of a Monmouth Beach house,” Jim explained.
 “Mom was a little worried but we kids recall it as one of the happiest days in our life.”

 In 1967, Jim bought his own home in Monmouth Beach, also in the Club Circle area (on River Avenue), for $15,000.
-Thanks to several additions through the years he raised six children there: James, Jr., Liz, Michael, Regina, Paul, and Mary.
-During his working years, Jim would rise each day at 5 a.m. and get to the city on the Highlands ferry when he stayed in Monmouth Beach and then walked to his to Wall Street offices.
-He mostly kept that schedule until he retired in October 2012.
+Thanks to several additions through the years he raised six children there: James, Jr., Liz, Michael, Regina, Paul, and Mary (and 22 grandchildren).

 Great recount of a great man.
 Drove him to and from work countless times on the ferry.